Roy Nouhra: Career

 Nouhra became a board member of SWS Board Technology, a manufacturers of wakeboards and snowboards, in 2012.
 In 2014, he became a board member at the Sealegs International, a public company that manufactures boats in New Zealand.
 He stepped down from the board in 2016.
 He also serves as the CEO of Solico Aluminum and Solico Trading.

 Nouhra is the President of Entrepreneur Organization (EO) UAE Chapter.
 EO is a network for entrepreneurs, which helps entrepreneurs learn through peer-to-peer learning and connections to experts.
 He is also a mentor at Endeavor UAE, a non-profit that supports high-impact entrepreneurs.

 Personal life

 Nouhra has had Crohn's disease since 1999.
-In 2010, he went on a journey to Kilimanjaro sumit to show that a person with Crohn's disease can live a normal life.
+In 2010, he went on a journey to Kilimanjaro summit to show that a person with Crohn's disease can live a normal life.
 He is married to Elena Zogaib, and the couple has four children.

-Awards and honors
+Recognition

-2015 - Entrepreneur of the year award at Gulf Capital SME Awards.
+In 2015, he won the entrepreneur of the Year award at Gulf Capital SME Awards.